-Student Parking: Student parking is available in the student parking lot west of the school.
-Student parking in the staff and visitor parking lot is prohibited during school hours.
+Student Parking: Student parking is available in the student parking lot west of the school and the Civic Centre east of the school.
+Student parking in the staff and visitor parking lot as well as the non-paved area behind the school is prohibited during school hours.
 Student vehicles may be towed away at the owner's expense.
-Irresponsible driving or improper parking by a student will result in parental notification and a suggestion that the car be left at home.
-In extreme circumstances a complaint will be filed with the RCMP and parking privileges could be denied.
-Students are not to be in their cars or in the parking lot during school hours except for arrival and departure.
+Irresponsible driving or improper parking by a student will result in parental notification and a suggestion that the vehicle be left at home.
+In extreme circumstances a complaint will be filed with the RCMP, and parking privileges could be denied.
+Students are not to be in their cars or in the parking lot during school hours (8:00 am - 4:00 pm) except for arrival and departure.
 Students are expected to keep their parking lot clean.
 Students using the Civic Centre parking lot are subject to these expectations as well.